Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Further management:

-The period of dispensary observation of an infectious disease specialist and a neuropathologist for those who have had tick-borne encephalitis is up to 2 years.
-Medical examination and blood ELISA for markers of tick-borne encephalitis virus are carried out in patients who have recovered over time after 1, 3, 6, 12, 24 months.
-In addition to laboratory methods of examination, if there are indications, consultations of a neuropathologist and an ophthalmologist are prescribed, as well as instrumental studies (REG, EEG, MRI of the brain, etc.).
-Within 3-6 months. after the transfer of the disease (if indicated, and longer), they limit physical activity, exclude balneotherapy and physiotherapy, vaccination.
+The period of dispensary observation by an infectious disease specialist and a neurologist for those who have recovered from tick-borne encephalitis is up to 2 years.
+A medical examination and blood ELISA for markers of the tick-borne encephalitis virus are carried out in recovered individuals over time after 1, 3, 6, 12, 24 months.
+In addition to laboratory examination methods, if indicated, consultations with a neurologist and an ophthalmologist are prescribed, as well as instrumental studies (REG, EEG, nuclear MRI of the brain, etc.).
+Within 3-6 months. after suffering from the disease (if indicated, for longer), limit physical activity, exclude balneotherapy and physiotherapy, and vaccination.

 Hospitalization